wix-incubator/express-angular-rss-feed-app/README.md

 If you need to install node or npm follow [these steps](https://gist.github.com/isaacs/579814).

-If you need to install MmongoDB run the following:
+If you need to install MongoDB run the following:

 ```bash
 brew update